-E06 displayed, boiler runs but store temperature does not rise correctly or unit locks out
+E06 displayed, the boiler runs but the store temperature does not rise correctly, or the unit locks out.

 Safety Warning